emuell/restic-browser/README.md

 Prebuilt binaries can be downloaded from the [GitHub releases](https://github.com/emuell/restic-browser/releases) page.

 ## Features

-* *Displays* contents (snapshots, files) of local and remote restic repositories.
+* *Displays* contents (snapshots, files) from local and remote restic repositories.
-* *Restores* selected files or folders (as zip archives) to a desired location.
+* *Restores* selected files or folders (as a zip archive) to a desired location.
-* *Previews* selected files by moving them to the temp and then opening them with your OSs associated default program.
+* *Opens* selected files by moving them to TEMP, then opens them with your operating system's default programs.

-This is not a restic backup tool GUI - it only allows you to *browse* existing repositories!
+This is not a fullblown restic backup GUI - it only allows you to *browse* existing repositories!

 ![Screenshot](./screenshot.png "Restic Browser")